How Do You Know Your On Board Charger Died?

 1. You plug in your EVSE to charge the vehicle and the little green bar doesn’t move left/right indicating it is charging.

 2. You plug in your EVSE and there is an error indicator on the EVSE box.
+This may also indicate a bad EVSE, that is why you have to go through this checklist.

 3. You leave it to charge for a couple hours and you come back with the state of charge (SOC) at the same number or lower.